JamieHeather/stitchr/README.md

-#stiTChR 0.4.2
+#stiTChR 0.5.1

 ### Stitch together TCR coding nucleotide sequences from V/J/CDR3 information

-##### Jamie Heather | CCR @ MGH | 2020
+##### Jamie Heather | CCR @ MGH | 2021

 ### Summary

 Sometimes you need a complete TCR nucleotide or amino acid sequence, but all you have is limited information.
 This script aims to generate *a*\* coding nucleotide sequence for a given rearrangement (e.g. for use when generating TCR expression vectors) in those situations.

 The script takes the known V/J/CDR3 information, and uses that to pull out the relevant germline TCR nucleotide sequences and stitch them together, using common codons to fill in the non-templated regions.
+Its modular approach can be used for the automated generation of TCR sequences for gene synthesis and functional testing.

 ### Installation and dependencies